-- The Board ESG Committee is responsible for overseeing nature-related risks and commitments as mandated by the Vedanta Board. - The Board receives regular updates from managementlevel committees on sustainability progress, risk exposure, and regulatory compliance. - Ensures that nature-related issues are integrated into governance mechanisms, including investment decisions, risk management policies, and sustainability strategies.
+- The Board ESG Committee is responsible for overseeing nature-related risks and commitments as mandated by the Vedanta Board. - The Board receives regular updates from managementlevel committees on sustainability progress, risk exposure, and regulatory compliance.

 Responsibilities of the Board ESG Committee